dnsimple/dnsimple-ruby/README.md

 For the full library documentation visit http://rubydoc.info/gems/dnsimple

-## Sandbox Usage
+## Sandbox Environment

+We highly recommend testing against our [sandbox environment](https://developer.dnsimple.com/sandbox/) before using our production environment.
+This will allow you to avoid real purchases, live charges on your credit card, and reduce the chance of your running up against rate limits.

-If you would like to test the [DNSimple sandbox environment](https://developer.dnsimple.com/sandbox/) then pass the `base_url` named argument when you construct the client.
-For example:
+The client supports both the production and sandbox environment.
+To switch to sandbox pass the sandbox API host using the `base_url` option when you construct the client:

 ```ruby
 require 'dnsimple'